fgronqvist/votingbooth/documentation/week_report.md

 * User registration and login with form validation
 * Basic poll structure with crud capabilities for the poll (no voting options yet)
+* Layout work and fix for user/account
+* Voting options added

 ## Time worked